City of Yarra

 The City of Yarra is a local government area (LGA) in Victoria, Australia in the inner eastern and northern suburbs of Melbourne.
-It is the second smallest LGA in the state with an area of 19.5 sqkm, and in June 2021 it had a population of 91,543, making it the second most densely populated LGA, with around 4,695 people per square kilometre.
-The City of Yarra was formed in 1994 as a result of the amalgamation of the former Cities of Richmond, Collingwood, Fitzroy, and parts of Carlton North (previously part of the City of Melbourne) and parts of Alphington and Fairfield (previously part of the former City of Northcote).
+It is the second smallest LGA in the state (after the Borough of Queenscliffe) with an area of 19.5 sqkm, and in June 2021 it had a population of 91,543, making it the second most densely populated LGA (after the City of Port Phillip), with around 4,695 people per square kilometre.

 The administrative centre of the City of Yarra is the old Richmond Town Hall in Bridge Road, Richmond.
 The Collingwood Town Hall in Hoddle Street, Abbotsford is also still used by the council as secondary offices and as a service centre, and the Fitzroy Town Hall in Napier Street, Fitzroy is used for the local library and for use as a community space.
 Some council committees also meet at the Fitzroy and Collingwood Town Halls.

 The city is culturally and socially diverse.
 The 2016 Australian Census found that 38.8% of residents were born outside Australia, with the largest numbers being born in England, New Zealand, Vietnam, China and Greece.